Have you ever seen an elephant garlic scape? They’re incredibly beautiful.

 Which is more fun anyway, right?

-Got questions?
+Do you have questions?
 Ask me in the comments.
 Did you make this recipe?
-Tag it on Instagram with #yourdailyvegan because you know I want to see what you create!
+Tag it on Instagram with #yourdailyvegan because I want to see what you create!

 - 2 cups cooked quinoa (1/2 cup dry quinoa yields 2 cups cooked quinoa)

-- 8 ounces baby bella or white button mushrooms
+- 8 ounces baby portobello or white button mushrooms

 - 5-6 elephant garlic scapes